Hereabout/hereabout-dev-blog/site/posts/authentication-and-webhooks.md

 ---
 title: "Authentication and Standard Webhooks"
 author: Phil Curzon
-date: Nov 29, 2024
+date: Dec 1, 2024
-tags: []
+tags: [Haskell, JWT, Authentication, Standard Webhooks]
-description: The Hereabout journey of auth provider exploration and subsequent webhook verification implementation.
+description: A journey of exploring authentication options for Hereabout and the Haskell implementation of verification of standard webhooks to facilitate user sync between Clerk and Hereabout's Postgres database.
 image: haskell-auth.webp
 ---